OmarAflak/automail/README.md

 email.send(on_progress)
 ```

-If you are using `SMTPServers.GMAIL` with 2FA is enabled then use an app password instead of the actual password: https://security.google.com/settings/security/apppasswords
+If you are using `SMTPServers.GMAIL` with 2FA enabled then use an app password instead of the actual password: https://security.google.com/settings/security/apppasswords